mehulagg/gitlab/doc/topics/autodevops/quick_start_guide.md

 ## Install Ingress

-After your cluster is running, you will need to install Nginx Ingress Controller so that your application has a load balancer to route traffic from the Internet to your application.

-Since we have a Google GKE cluster, we can use Google Cloud Shell to install Nginx Ingress Controller.
+After your cluster is running, you must install NGINX Ingress Controller as a load balancer, to route traffic from the internet to your application.
+Because you've created a Google GKE cluster in this guide, you can install NGINX Ingress Controller with Google Cloud Shell:
-To do so:

-1. On your cluster's details page, go to the "Advanced Settings" tab.
+1. Go to your cluster's details page, and click the **Advanced Settings** tab.
-   Click the link to Google Kubernetes Engine to visit the cluster on Google Cloud Console.
+1. Click the link to Google Kubernetes Engine to visit the cluster on Google Cloud Console.
-1. Select "Connect" on the GKE cluster page, then click on "Run in Cloud Shell".
+1. On the GKE cluster page, select **Connect**, then click **Run in Cloud Shell**.
-1. Once the Cloud Shell starts, you can install Nginx Ingress Controller with the following commands:
+1. After the Cloud Shell starts, run these commands to install NGINX Ingress Controller:

    ```shell
    helm repo add nginx-stable https://helm.nginx.com/stable